Petroleum Geologist Salaries

 There is a lot of bad information out there concerning geologist salaries.
 If you Google “geologist salaries,” you will not get the right number.
-How much does a petroleum geologist make?”
+How much does a petroleum geologist make?

 As in most fields, there are wide ranges in salaries between professionals.
 Everyone knows neurosurgeons get paid more than general practitioners.
 Or, that corporate lawyers usually bring home more dough than the small-town attorney who draws up wills and deeds.
 These differences are expected, are normal, and are based (well, maybe they were based) on supply and demand.
 The same factors apply to the various geologic specialties.
 Petroleum geology is a high-paid specialty.
 Check out the job skills required.

 The American Association of Petroleum Geologists (AAPG) is the world’s largest professional geological society.
-Every year the AAPG conducts a professional survey, published in their tabloid, AAPG Explorer, that surveys the salaries of geologists employed in the petroleum businesses.
+Every year the AAPG conducts a professional survey, published in their tabloid, AAPG Explorer.
+This surveys the salaries of geologists employed in the petroleum businesses.
 The AAPG’s numbers are the most accurate for petroleum geologists.

 2016 Petroleum Geologist Salaries (Source: AAPG Explorer.
 Does not include bonuses, benefits, autos, consulting fees, retainers, or overrides).

 Total Salaries Are Very Competitive

-One poll found that geologists ranked #2 in job satisfaction out of all professions — I can’t remember who was #1, and it’s consistently ranked in the Top Ten fields salary-wise.
-After meeting hundreds of geologists over the years, I can say that people who fall into geology naturally, as opposed to finding a ‘high-paying’ career — (as most do) are extremely satisfied with their profession.
+One poll found that geologists ranked #2 in job satisfaction out of all professions. it’s consistently ranked in the Top Ten fields salary-wise.
+After meeting hundreds of geologists over the years, I can say that people who fall into geology naturally are extremely satisfied with their profession.

 As with all professions, the sky is the limit, and some petroleum geologists will make more than $1 million per year.
-These kinds of salaries may be earned by geologists whose salaries involve “overrides,” which is a fancy word for owning a piece of the action, without having to risk their own personal funds in risky ventures.
+These kinds of salaries may be earned by geologists whose salaries involve overrides, which is a fancy word for owning a piece of the action.
+Geologists with overrides do not have to risk their own personal funds in risky ventures.

 Please don’t ever think of entering any field, especially this one, if money is your main objective!
-Petroleum geology is a high-paying career, but you will be very unhappy surrounded by geologists, who constantly live and talk geology (rarely mentioning football), if you don’t love what you are doing.
+Petroleum geology is a high-paying career, but you will be very unhappy surrounded by geologists, who constantly live and talk geology (rarely, if ever, mentioning football),